 Several Milwaukee Tool cordless impact driver special buys have returned, each at the $99 price point.
+I first posted this roundup for Father’s Day 2021, and the same deals have appeared for the start of the 2021 holiday shopping season.

 These three options are very different from each other, and so I’m wondering – which would you pick if you needed a good cordless impact driver at $100 budget?